rxl204/PUI2017_rxl204/README.md

-Assignment Part 2: Creating an environmental variable
 ##Getting Started

-Create a directory on your local environment called PUI2017 Create an environmental variable PUI2017 on windows using bash
+Create a directory on your local environment called PUI2017 Create an environmental variable PUI2017

-i# PUI2017_rxl204
+:Add an environmental variable using the following syntax